-As part of a sinus massage treatment, a skilled therapist might use specialized techniques, like lymphatic drainage in combination with breath-work, essential oils, hydrotherapy, and tapping or tapotement, to relax the parasympathetic nervous system while stimulating the circulatory and lymphatic systems.
+As part of a sinus massage treatment, a skilled therapist might use specialized techniques, like lymphatic drainage in combination with breath work, essential oils, hydrotherapy, and tapping or tapotement, to relax the parasympathetic nervous system while stimulating the circulatory and lymphatic systems.
 Approaching a sinus massage treatment by addressing the body and its various systems as a whole is key in helping to open restricted airways and in alleviating both the severity and frequency of headaches, inflammation, and congestion in the face.
-Sinus massage not only provides near instant relief from congestion and sinus pain, but can also be used as part of a treatment plan to help decrease the risk of sinus infections and headaches from happening in the first place.
-Sinus massage can benefit almost anyone; from the common cold and seasonal bronchitis sufferers, to asthmatics, the elderly, and even those with poor thyroid health.
+Sinus massage not only provides near-instant relief from congestion and sinus pain but can also be used as part of a treatment plan to help decrease the risk of sinus infections and headaches happening in the first place.
+Sinus massage can benefit almost anyone; from the common cold and seasonal bronchitis sufferers to asthmatics, the elderly, and even those with poor thyroid health.

 Part I-Face Steam:

 - Wash your face using a mild cleanser or soap with warm water.
 Bring a small pot of water to a boil.

 - Poor the steaming water into a bowl (preferably metal so it retains the heat) and add desired essential oils and/or herbs.
 Eucalyptus, Peppermint, Lavender, and Lemon essential oils are particularly well-suited for sinus congestion and inflammation.